raditzfarhan/laravel-api-response/README.md

 // Example #1
 return ApiResponse::httpCode(201)->message('Created new record!')->data(['name' => 'Raditz Farhan', 'country' => 'MY'])->success();

-// Example #1 can be shortend to return ApiResponse::created(['name' => 'Raditz Farhan', 'country' => 'MY']);
+// or can be shortend to
+return ApiResponse::created(['name' => 'Raditz Farhan', 'country' => 'MY']);

 // Example #2
 return ApiResponse::httpCode(422)->message('Validation error!')->errors(['name' => ['Name field is required.']])->failed();

-// Example #2 can be shortend to return ApiResponse::validationError(['name' => ['Name field is required.']]);
+// or can be shortend to
+return ApiResponse::validationError(['name' => ['Name field is required.']]);
 ```
 Above call will result in below: